 Presents an overview of professional nursing practice, focusing on the roles and characteristics of the baccalaureate nurse that are requisite in a changing health care delivery system.
 Theory and philosophy of nursing will be emphasized and historical perspectives that have had an impact on the profession explored.

-This course provides an analysis of historical and current issues affecting aspects of professional nursing practice.
+Provides an analysis of historical and current issues affecting professional nursing practice.
 Professional nursing in a changing health care delivery system is examined from a leadership perspective.
-A personal, issue-related action plan will be developed and implemented.